AdnanShaikh28/QL-database-practice-for-Zomato-delivery-data/README.md

-sql_zomato_delivery_analysis
-“In this database, I have analyzed the relationship between restaurants, locations, and customers.
+In this database, I have analyzed the relationship between restaurants, locations, and customers.